RWLPedal/music-pcbs/HoneycreeperOverdrive/README.md

 <img src="https://github.com/RWLPedal/music-pcbs/blob/main/HoneycreeperOverdrive/images/honeycreeper_overdrive.png?raw=true" alt="Cover image with gutshot" height="500px">

-The *Honeycreeper Overserive* is a PCB based on the Mad Professor Sweet Honey OD, one of many variations that include the Honey Bee.
+The *Honeycreeper Overdrive* is a PCB based on the Mad Professor Sweet Honey OD, one of many variations of the same pedal that also includes the Honey Bee.
 This pedal is based on a 2010 schematic trace credited to Yitzhak Turner-Schnell.
 It's a relatively transparent low-gain overdrive that was more popular in the late 2010s.
 The components are relatively cheap and easily sourced - the only hard-to-find part is the OP275 opamp.

 The Honeycreeper name was chosen due to the obvious honey reference.
 The bird on the design above is a [Green Honeycreeper](https://ebird.org/species/grehon1), relatively common bird found in Central and South America.
 Honeycreepeprs are a family of small songbirds in the tanager family.
 They eat a variety of fruits and insects.